skyler-1111/conspiracy-terminal/README.md

 # conspiracy-terminal
-this is nothing other than a random, silly conspiracy generator terminal lol.
+this is a random, silly conspiracy generator in terminal form.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-so basically there are some commands to use this which you can get by typing 'help' in the terminal, but I'm gonna write it here for reference :)
+what is this?

+just a browser-based fake terminal that spits out absurd conspiracy theories.

+it starts goofy.
+it can get dumb-serious.
+you can ascend if you feel dramatic.

+no backend. no actual lizard people.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+**COMMANDS**

 1. **generate**
    This command generates the theories.
 It only contains the non serious ones. for eg: